 - study both subjects at the same time, working through Stages 1, 2 and 3 in order, or

 - study one subject first, completing these subject modules at each Stage, then repeating the route for your second subject.

 We recommend starting your study with Introducing English language studies (L101).

 For modern language modules, your choice at Stage 1 will depend on your current level of language proficiency.
 If you are unsure about your current level, you can use our languages self-assessment quiz or see Entry requirements for more advice.

 We strongly recommend that you do not study a Beginners' and Intermediate module in the same language concurrently unless you already have sufficient prior knowledge of the language to study at Intermediate level.

-In Stage 3, for your English studies, you can choose between learning about how the English language is shaped by its users to get things done in different contexts or explore creativity in the English language around the world1.
+In Stage 3, you’ll continue your English studies with a choice of modules.
 For your final German module, you’ll advance your understanding of the society and culture of contemporary Germany and German-speaking countries as well as extending the practical skills of listening, speaking, reading and writing in German.